Nick Ahmed Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Nick Ahmed, who went 1-for-4 with a double and two RBI last time out, take on Michael Wacha and the San Diego Padres at Chase Field, Thursday at 9:40 PM ET.
+The Arizona Diamondbacks and Nick Ahmed, who went 0-for-1 last time in action, take on Yu Darvish and the San Diego Padres at Chase Field, Sunday at 4:10 PM ET.

 Nick Ahmed Game Info & Props vs. the Padres